codebykat/blog/source/_posts/2012-07-23-remote-api-authentication-with-rails-3-using-activeresource-and-devise.markdown

 ### 2. Configure Devise to use :token_authenticatable
 The [token_authenticatable](http://rdoc.info/github/plataformatec/devise/master/Devise/Models/TokenAuthenticatable) module adds authentication tokens to a model and sets it up so Devise can use them to log users in.

 First, we need a new database column.
-Older versions of Devise did have the t.token_authenticatable shorthand for this, but that is now deprecated, so we need to set up the column and index manually.
+Older versions of Devise had the t.token_authenticatable shorthand for this, but that is now deprecated, so we need to set up the column and index manually.

 Create a new database migration:
     class AddTokensToUsers < ActiveRecord::Migration